mui/mui-x/test/performance-charts/README.md

 pnpm release:build
 ```

+To run the tests locally, you have two options

+1. Initialize a git repo inside the `test/performance-charts` folder.

-To run the tests locally, you will need to uncomment all the `browser` options from [vitest.config.ts](./vitest.config.ts) file.
+2. Or uncomment all the `browser` options from [vitest.config.ts](./vitest.config.ts) file.

 ```ts
     browser: {